-The following checklist is offered to assist in complying with the new Ordinance:
+The following checklist is offered to assist employers in complying with the San Francisco Ordinance if they have not done so by the January 19, 2009 implementation date:

 - 1. Determine if the employer is covered by the San Francisco Ordinance; - 2.
-Determine which employees are Covered Employees under the San Francisco Ordinance; - 3.
+Determine which employees are covered employees under the San Francisco Ordinance; - 3.
 Review existing QTFB programs, if any, with respect to their scope and coverage; - 4.
 Review San Francisco Ordinance options; - 5.
 Determine which San Francisco option(s) will be initially provided, including their financial and administrative costs; - 6.
 Arrange for administration of benefits and training for at least one employee who will assist in administration of the program; - 7.
-Advise Covered Employees, in writing, as soon as possible as to the option(s) being offered under the Ordinance; - 8.
+Advise covered employees, in writing, as soon as possible as to the option(s) being offered under the Ordinance; - 8.
 Adjust any existing written program to reflect option(s) to be provided; - 9.
-If there is no existing QTFB program in place for San Francisco employees, adopt a written program to detail the Covered Employer's implementation of the Ordinance prior to January 19, 2009 - 10.
-Determine Ordinance implementation date-January 1 or January 19, for company's administrative purposes; - 11.
-For the pre-tax option, obtain elections from employees prior to the processing date for payroll on or after the chosen implementation date;

-- 13. Upon implementation, monitor the program for effectiveness, efficiency, costs, as needed;
+If there is no existing QTFB program in place for San Francisco employees, adopt a written program to detail the Covered Employer's implementation of the Ordinance; - 10.
+Determine Ordinance implementation date if beyond January 19, 2009; - 11.
+For the pre-tax option, obtain elections from employees prior to the processing date for payroll on or after the implementation date; - 12.
+Review and monitor for compliance with San Francisco rules and regulations; - 13.
+Upon implementation, monitor the program for effectiveness, efficiency, costs, as needed; - 14.
+Consider whether to offer bike subsidy under new federal law; if so, determine implementation date. - 15.
+At least monthly, monitor for eligibility changes for new or departing covered employees. - 16.
+Develop process for notifying new or departing employees of eligibility or ineligibility information.